johnLamberts/kapejuancafe-server/README.md

 ```

 If you're using **Visual Studio Code** then you are good to go! **_Visual Studio Code_** will detect and use the _TypeScript_ version you have installed in your `node_modules` folder.

+# Getting Started with ESLint

+ESLint is a code linter which mainly helps catch quickly minor code quality and style issues

+### ESlint

+Like most linters, ESLint has a wide set of configurable rules as well as support for custom rule sets.

+All rules are configured throught `.eslintrc` configuration file.

+In this project, we are using a fairly basic set of rules with no additional custom rules